SiNaPsEr0x/airgeddon-plugins2/README.md

         └── wpa_supplicant_i386
 ```

 Plugins system feature is available from `airgeddon>=10.0`.
-More information about plugins at [Wiki] on original [airgeddon] Github repository.
+More information about plugins at [Wiki] on original [airgeddon] GitHub repository.

 ## airgeddon.
 WPA3 online attack